Best Places To Learn To Drive In & Around Canberra | LTrent Blog

 So in this guide, we’ll go over a few of the best places that you can learn to drive in Canberra, based on your experience and confidence level.

-What Are The Best Places To Learn To Drive In Canberra?
+What Are The Best Places To Learn Driving In Canberra?

 1. Beginner Drivers – Start In Empty Car Parks To Learn The Basics

-We always recommend that new drivers start in a car park in Canberra when they first sit behind the wheel.
+We always recommend that new ACT learner drivers start in a car park in Canberra when they first sit behind the wheel.
 Most high schools and universities have relatively few cars in their car parks during the evenings and on weekends, so this is a good place to start.
+Some other suggestions for beginenr learners include:

 2. Intermediate Drivers – Drive In Suburban & Industrial Areas